StadGent/fractal_styleguide_gent-base/components/21-atoms/field-message/README.md

 ## Web accessibility

-* A field must reference the field message by use of aria-describedby, this reference has priority over the field description whose information has already been conveyed to the user.
+* A field must reference the field message by use of aria-describedby, this error and success messages have priority over the normal field message whose information has already been conveyed to the user on first page view.
 * A field message must have the role=alert attribute so content updates are read automatically in case of ajax- or frontend validation.